ihorsuniversalapps/pyronoid-cli/pyronoid.md

 * tens of thousands batched or oneway remote calls per second
 * 10-100 Mb/sec data transfer

+But we talk more about Pyro during writing the game.
+Now is time for ncurses.

 ## What is ncurses

 ncurses (new curses) is a programming library providing an application programming interface (API) that allows the programmer to write text-based user interfaces in a terminal-independent manner.
 It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.
 It also optimizes screen changes, in order to reduce the latency experienced when using remote shells.